pronoiac/the-manual/the-manual.md

 This creates a desperate competition between studios to encourage YOU the client to use them.
 One outcome of this competition is for the studios to continually get themselves as far into hock as their banks will let them go, enabling them to invest in the latest recording studio hardware.
 This hardware they hope will act as the bait to get YOU the client to book the studio.
-It also fulfills a secondary role, that of keeping the studio's eager, young, upwardly mobile engineer loyal to the studio and prevent him defecting to a better equipped rival.
+It also fulfils a secondary role, that of keeping the studio's eager, young, upwardly mobile engineer loyal to the studio and prevent him defecting to a better equipped rival.
 We will go further into the intriguing subject of the recording studio engineer later on in this book.

 ### THE STUDIO MANAGER